Araffe/vdc-networking-lab/readme.md

 - A valid subscription to Azure.
 If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-gb/free/)
 - Access to the Azure CLI 2.0.
 You can achieve this in one of two ways: either by installing the CLI on the Windows 10 Bash shell (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), or by using the built-in Cloud Shell in the Azure portal - you can access this by clicking on the ">_" symbol in the top right corner of the portal.

-**Important: Deploying a third party virtual appliance (such as the Cisco CSR router we will use in this lab) programmatically is not possible until you have accepted the legal agreement.
-At the time of writing, the only way to do this is to create the virtual appliance through the Azure portal and subsequently delete it.
-You *must* do this first before attempting to deploy the lab environment through the ARM templates.
-To do this, follow these steps:**

 **1)** Using the Azure portal, click on the 'Add' button on the top left of the screen.
 Search for 'Resource Group' and then select 'Create'.
 Name the resource group 'NVA-Legal'.

 **2)** Click the 'Add' button again, but this time search for 'Cisco' - select the option entitled 'Cisco CSR 1000v Deployment with 2 NICs' and then select create.